Insmire/Surfs_Up/README.md

 ## Overview

 The purpose of this project is to pitch the business idea to potential investor W. Avy of setting up a shop named Surf n' Shake in Oahu that will provide surfing equipment and ice cream.
 For this end, database SQLite table Measurement is queried using object-relational mapper SQLAlchemy.
 The Measurement table contains temperature observations from January 1, 2010 through August 23, 2017.
-By W. Avy's request data is filtered specifically for the months of June and December.
+By W. Avy's request, data is filtered specifically for the months of June and December.
 A summary statistics for each month is then presented as a Pandas DataFrame within Jupyter Notebook SurfsUp_Challenge.ipynb.

 ---